VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-This project showcases the making of a Github profile axios on a local html file.
+This project showcases the making of a double heart clicker.